pathipat11/mediapipe-project/README.md

 ├── CONTRIBUTING.md      # Guide for contributors
 ├── LICENSE              # MIT License
 ├── .gitignore           # Git ignore file
-├── apple.png            # Meme image (normal state) - YOU NEED TO ADD THIS
-└── appletongue.png      # Meme image (tongue out) - YOU NEED TO ADD THIS
 ```

 ## 🧾 Dependencies